UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 title: MMM Hub Young
 layout: cluster
 ---
-Young is the UK National Tier 2 High Performance Computing Hub in Materials and Molecular Modelling, and replacement for [Thomas](./Thomas.md).
+Young is the compute cluster for the UK National Tier 2 High Performance Computing Hub in Materials and Molecular Modelling.

-Young went into pilot on 3 Aug 2020.
+Young entered pilot phase on 3 Aug 2020, and entered full service on 1 Oct 2020.

 ## Training resources